Rezalfowo/qu_clust.github.io/README.md

 # Questionnaire Clustering

-On this page you can find the three following files, with :
+On this page you can find the three following files :

 One python script to generate the users sample
 [Sample generator](./sample_random_generator.py)

-The generated sample
+The generated sample of users
 [Generated results - 15 users](./generated_results/data_sample_15.csv)

 And a jupyter notebook to create the clustering from the questionnaire results